Cyclic dominance in a two-person Rock-Scissors-Paper game: Stability of the RSP cycles

 \section{Stability of the RSP cycles}

-In this section we establish the stability properties of the heteroclinic cycles $C_{p}$, $p=0,1,2,3,4$, by looking at the stability of the individual heteroclinic connections.
-First the behaviour of trajectories passing close to each cycle is captured by Poincar\'e maps defined on suitable cross sections to each connection.
-Due to an appropriate change of coordinates, these are the product of basic transition matrices, one for each connection of the cycle.
-All details can be found in Appendix \ref{sec:transitions}.
-We then compute the stability indices along heteroclinic connections making up every $C_p$-cycle.
-We use the results of \cite{GdSC}, which deal with the calculation of stability indices for heteroclinic cycles comprised of one-dimensional connections lying in flow-invariant spaces of equal dimension.
-In particular, $C_{p}$ satisfies this assumption for any $p$.
+In this section we establish the overall stability properties of the (quotient) heteroclinic cycles $C_{p}$, $p=0,1,2,3,4$, by looking at the stability of the individual heteroclinic connections.
+The behaviour of trajectories passing close to each heteroclinic cycle is captured by \emph{Poincar\'e maps} defined on suitable cross sections to the heteroclinic connections.
+We construct as many Poincar\'e maps around the heteroclinic cycle as the number of its heteroclinic connections.
+They characterise accordingly the local basin of attraction of the heteroclinic cycle in a neighbourhood of each heteroclinic connection, see~\eqref{eq:basin-C0} of Appendix~\ref{sec:basin}.

+Due to an appropriate change of coordinates our Poincar\'e maps can be described by a product of matrices called \emph{basic transition matrices}.
+Each of these matrices is related to the dynamics along one heteroclinic connection.
+All details can be found in Appendix~\ref{sec:transitions}.

+We compute the stability indices along all heteroclinic connections making up of every $C_p$-cycle by means of the approach of Garrido-da-Silva and Castro~(2019).
+Their results deal with the calculation of stability indices for heteroclinic cycles comprised of one-dimensional heteroclinic connections lying in flow-invariant spaces of equal dimension.
+We observe that the $C_{p}$-cycles satisfy this assumption for any $p$.

-The main tool in our analysis is the function $F^{\textrm{index}}:\R^{3} \rightarrow\left[-\infty,\infty\right]$ defined in \cite[Definition 3.8]{GdSC}, which can be related to the stability index as follows: suppose that the intersection of the local basin of attraction of a compact invariant set $S$ with a cross section transverse to the flow at $x\in S$ is given by
+The main tool in our analysis is the function $F^{\textrm{index}}:\R^{3} \rightarrow\left[-\infty,\infty\right]$, given in Definition~3.8 in Garrido-da-Silva and Castro~(2019), which can be related to the stability index in Definition~\ref{def:index} as follows: suppose that the intersection of the local basin of attraction of a compact invariant set $S$ with a cross section transverse to the flow at $x\in S$ is given by